gchq/Palisade-services/audit-service/README.md

 *The token value come from the headers of the Kafka message that the service receives.
 This links the audit message to the original request that was made.

-If an error has occurred at any stage during either the request or read phases then an AuditErrorMessage will be added to the `error` Kafka topic by the service that encountered the issue.
+If an error has occurred while Palisade is processing a client request then an AuditErrorMessage will be added to the `error` Kafka topic by the service that encountered the issue.
-This type of message can be sent from any of the Palisade services (e.g. User Service or Policy Service).
+This type of message can be sent from all the Palisade services.
-This message will then be read by the Audit Service and passed onto the local Audit Service implementation to allow the details of the error to be logged.
+This message will be read by the Audit Service and passed to the service implementation to allow the details of the error message to be logged.

-If the message on the `error` topic cannot be deserialised by the Audit Service then a file, containing the message, will be created and added to the local file system.
-This value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
-Any files that are created will have the same template for the file name, `Error-Timestamp`.

-If the request or read was successful then an AuditSuccessMessage will be added to the `success` Kafka topic by the service that created the success message.
+If the client request was successful then an AuditSuccessMessage will be added to the `success` Kafka topic by the service that created the success message.
-This type of message can only be sent from either the Filtered Resource Service (the end of the request phase), or the Data Service (the end of the read phase).
+This type of message can only be sent from either the Filtered Resource Service or the Data Service.
-This message will then be read by the Audit Service and passed onto the local Audit Service implementation to allow the details of the error to be logged.
+This message will be read by the Audit Service and passed to the service implementation to allow the details of the success message to be logged.

-If the message on the `success` topic cannot be deserialised by the Audit Service then a file, containing the message, will be created and added to the local file system.
+If an incoming message cannot be deserialised by the Audit Service then the received message will be added to a file that will be stored within a specified directory.
+The directory is configured by adding the value to the [application.yaml](src/main/resources/application.yaml) configuration file under `audit.errorDirectory`.
-This directory value is configured within the application yaml files and can be set to different values depending on the profile that is used when starting the Audit Service.
+This value can be changed depending on the profile that is used when the service is started.

-Any files that are created will have the same template for the file name, `Success-Timestamp`.
+The name of the file will contain the topic name the message was read from, either "Success" or "Error", and it will also include the timestamp of when the file was created.
+This is done from within the [SerDesConfig](src/main/java/uk/gov/gchq/palisade/service/audit/stream/SerDesConfig.java) and if there are any issues creating or saving the file then an error is logged in the service logs

 ## Kafka Interface

 The application will not receive any `START` or `END` messages on either the `success` or `error` Kafka topics.
 The `success` topic will only consist of AuditSuccessMessage objects and the `error` topic will only consist of AuditErrorMessage objects.
 The service will consume these messages and process them accordingly but there is no output from this service, instead it will acknowledge the incoming message so that it does not get processed more than once.
+The processing of

 ## Rest Interface

-The application exposes one REST endpoint for the purpose of debugging:
+The application exposes two REST endpoints for the purpose of debugging:

-* `POST /api/audit`
+* `POST /api/error`
     - accepts an `x-request-token` `String` header, any number of extra headers.
+    - accepts an `AuditErrorMessage` as the request body
+    - returns a `ResponseEntity` with the HTTP status `202 ACCETPED`.
+* `POST /api/success`
+  - accepts an `x-request-token` `String` header, any number of extra headers.
-    - accepts either an `AuditSuccessMessage` or an `AuditErrorMessage` as the request body
+  - accepts an `AuditSuccessMessage` as the request body
-    - returns a `ResponseEntity` with the HTTP status.
+  - returns a `ResponseEntity` with the HTTP status `202 ACCETPED`.

 ## Example AuditErrorMessage JSON Request